 A DUI, DWI, or reckless driving charge from years in the past may mean you’re criminally inadmissible to Canada.
-Even if a DUI conviction is from several years in the past, it can still affect a person’s ability to travel to Canada.
+Even if a DUI conviction is from several years in the past, it can still affect a person’s ability to enter or travel to Canada.
 Fortunately, there are ways to overcome inadmissibility and enter Canada with a DUI.
 If you are unable to overcome your inadmissibility, you may still be eligible to visit Canada.

 Inadmissibility is an immigration issue that essentially means a person is banned from entering Canada.
 The most common reason a person is inadmissible to Canada is if they are thought to be a danger to public safety in Canada.

 Inadmissibility can cause headaches at the border for business travellers and people who have offenses on their record from many years in the past.
 This includes drunk driving offenses like DUIs.